Revised May 27, 2018; January 2, 2020

 - Angulimāla had killed almost a thousand people, but that was on the prompting of his teacher, who was trying to get Angulimāla into trouble.
 That morning, the Buddha saw what was about to happen and knew that he would be able to convince Angulimāla of the bad consequences of his actions.
 Angulimāla became an Arahant in a few weeks.
 See, “Account of Angulimāla – Many Insights to Buddha Dhamma.”

-7. In the case of the wanderer Vaccagotta asking the Buddha about whether there is a “self” or “no-self”, the Buddha just remained silent.
+7. In the case of the wanderer Vacchagotta asking the Buddha about whether there is a “self” or “no-self”, the Buddha just remained silent.

-- After Vaccagotta left, Buddha’s personal attendant, Ven.
-Ananda, asked him why Buddha did not explain the concept that it is not correct to say “there is no soul” or “there is a soul” (because there is only an ever-changing lifestream) to Vaccagotta.
-The Buddha told Ananda that he did not think Vaccagotta was mentally capable at that time to understand the concept, and that he did not want to confuse him.
+- After Vacchagotta left, Buddha’s personal attendant, Ven.
+Ananda, asked him why Buddha did not explain the concept that it is not correct to say “there is no soul” or “there is a soul” (because there is only an ever-changing lifestream) to Vacchagotta.
+The Buddha told Ananda that he did not think Vacchagotta was mentally capable at that time to understand the concept, and that he did not want to confuse him.
 See the post, “What Reincarnates? – Concept of a Lifestream” for the correct explanation.

 8. The Buddha was endowed with that capability to see other people’s mental status.
 We do not have that capability.
 So, we need to use our own judgment.